Past Exhibition: August 4, 2017 — August 25, 2017

 I think we’re living in a sick world that has been subconsciously trying to cure itself through art, to rid itself of its overlords once and for all; we’re about 200 years from Utilitarianism- the eventual direction of the planet.

 Ed Saavedra: The Price of Free Dumb

-Saavedra’s reverence for ambiguity, nuance, and historical context inform his painstakingly crafted paintings and assemblages.
-Never hesitatant to tackle unpopular subject matters or spotlight the overlooked, Saavedra’s work stuns visually while playfully inviting sociopolitical reexamination.
+Saavedra’s reverence for ambiguity, nuance and historical context inform his painstakingly crafted paintings and assemblages.
+Saavedra’s work stuns visually while playfully inviting sociopolitical reexamination, never hesitant to tackle unpopular subject matters or spotlight the overlooked.
 In addition to his practice, Saavedra serves as FL!GHT Gallery’s “Senior Creative Co-Conspirator,” a position he’s held with the celebrated art space for twelve years.
 His work has been exhibited on three continents and featured in the McNay Art Museum, Institute of Texan Cultures, Blue Star Contemporary, Museo de Arte Moderno, Mexico City, MX; and is in the permanent collection of the San Antonio Museum of Art.
 His work has also been published in Art Lies: A Contemporary Art Journal.

-It was fifteen years ago July in the midst of my first accidental one-man show that another artist, Presa House’s Rigoberto Luna, invited me to be in a group show (my first) he was organizing for the next month.
+It was fifteen years ago July, in the midst of my first accidental one-person show, that another artist, Presa House’s Rigoberto Luna, invited me to be in a group show (my first) he was organizing for the next month.
 Happy Anniversary, Rigo!